Little Professor: Usage

-When the user turns the Little Professor on and selects a difficulty level, an incomplete equation such as "3 x 6 =" appears on the LED screen.
+When the user turns the Little Professor on and selects a difficulty level, an incomplete equation such as "3 x 6 =" appears on the LED display.
 The user has three chances to enter the correct number.
-If the answer is incorrect, the screen displays "EEE".
-After the third wrong answer, the correct answer is displayed.
+If the answer is incorrect, the display shows "EEE".
+After the third wrong answer, the correct answer is shown.
 If the answer supplied is correct, the Little Professor goes to the next equation.
-The Little Professor displays the number of correct first answers after each set of 10 problems.
+The Little Professor shows the number of correct first answers after each set of 10 problems.
 The device is powered by a 9-volt battery.
+The type of problems can be selected with the +-*÷ keys.

 History

 The Little Professor was first released by Texas Instruments on June 13, 1976.
 As the first electronic educational toy, the Little Professor is a common item on calculator collectors' lists.

 In 1976, the Little Professor cost less than $20.
 More than 1 million units sold in 1977.

-The second generation Little Professor was designed by Mark Bailey whilst working for Raffo and Pape.
+The second generation Little Professor was designed by Mark Bailey, now a full life-sized professor, whilst working for Raffo and Pape, an award-winning toy design consultancy based in the UK.
 In a brief interview in 2013 Bailey stated 'I've designed everything from private jets to pregnancy tests but Little Professor remains the highlight of my career.'